Super Smash Bros.: Gameplay

 Super Smash Bros. has platform fighting gameplay, shown in a match of Ultimate (2018) with Ganondorf, Link, Mario, and Mega Man.

 As a platform fighter, Super Smash Bros.'s gameplay differs from traditional fighting games.
-Instead of aiming to deplete their opponents' life bar, players' goal in Smash Bros. is to knock their opponents off of the stage or out of bounds.
+Instead of aiming to deplete their opponents' life bar, players' goal in Smash Bros. is to knock their opponents off the stage or out of bounds.
 Characters have a damage total—indicated by a rising percentage value—that increases as they take damage.
 As their total rises, they suffer more knockback from attacks, making it easier for them to be knocked away.
 Players lose a life when they are launched outside of the stage's boundaries, but when knocked offstage they can attempt to "recover" by using midair jumps and abilities to return to the stage.
 Players can "edge-guard" their opponents, attempting to prevent them from recovering.

 Controls are simpler than other fighting games, with one button used for standard attacks and a second used for special attacks.
 Each character has a unique moveset; players can use different moves by attacking while inputting a certain direction on the analog stick or while their character is in a certain state, such as midair.
 Powerful "smash attacks" can be used by quickly moving the analog stick and pressing the attack button, and can become even stronger if charged by holding down the button.
-Each character has four smash attacks—one for each direction—and five standard, special, and aerial attacks, with four corresponding to directions and the other initiated by pressing the button without any directional input.
+Each character has three smash attacks—side,up and down —, four standard and special attacks, with three corresponding to directions and the other initiated by pressing the button without any directional input, and five aerial attacks, following the same system but with forward and back being different directions instead of just "side".

 When characters are hit by attacks, they undergo brief hitstun that leaves them vulnerable to further attacks and combos.
 Players can block attacks with a shield, and can dodge in different directions to become briefly invulnerable.
 Dodges can also be performed in midair, and some games allow directional air dodges that can be used while landing to initiate a "wavedash".
 Dodges leave characters exposed after they end, while shields weaken over time and break if they absorb too much damage, leaving their user vulnerable for a time.
 By shielding with correct timing, players can parry attacks.
 Characters using shields remain vulnerable to grabs, allowing opponents can grab and throw them in any one of four directions, creating a rock–paper–scissors dynamic between attacking, shielding, and grabbing.
 Starting with Brawl, characters can also use "Final Smashes", extremely powerful ultimate attacks unlocked after a character breaks a floating "Smash Ball" that has appeared or fills a charge meter over time.